m4sterbunny/m4sterbunny.github.io/source/index.html.md

 Parameter | Description
 --------- | -----------
-Pandoc | I have updated the YAML file and written pages in Markdown for a Pandoc-generated static site Stoplight | I used Stoplight locally to assist with error identification and ensuring compliance with spec GitHub | The main communications channel via PRs GitBash | For version control via GitHub
+Pandoc | I updated the YAML file and written pages in Markdown for a Pandoc-generated static site Stoplight | I used Stoplight locally to assist with error identification and ensuring compliance with spec GitHub | The main communications channel via PRs GitBash | For version control via GitHub